t04s23/pythonanywhere/README.md

 This should run fine.

+Step 11) If you want to confirm the data is in the database, then you can use this command to open a shell to query the sqlite database:

+        python3 manage.py dbshell

+This will open the database, and you can use these commands to confirm all is there:

+        .tables

+Which should show you 'cities_city', and then you can run this query:

+        select * from cities_city where city='Tokyo';

+That should give you a number of entries back, and then you can leave the shell with the command:

+        .exit

 ## Creating Views
-We can now create views for our data so that we can see all of the bears, plus also have a page to view details about each individual one.
+Step 12) We can now create views for our data so that we can see all of the bears, plus also have a page to view details about each individual one.

 Open historic_cities/urls.py and add 'include' to the import list, and add the second line as well below the one for 'admin.site.urls':